 No list would be complete without Buzzsumo, one of the original content discovery tools and one of the most powerful.

-Paid plans start at $99 per month, which is a lot to fork out for content curation, so Buzzsumo is best suited to content marketing agencies and social media agencies.
+Paid plans start at $99 per month, which is a lot to fork out for content curation, so Buzzsumo is best suited to content marketing agencies.
 This plan gives you 5 user accounts so you can give access to different team members, content curators, or clients.

 - Probably the best fresh content curation engine of all the tools on this list

 - Extra features like backlink reports, journalist profiles, and alerts that other tools lack.

 - Great for brainstorming new content marketing ideas

 UpContent is a content discovery platform that also helps you automate sharing via easily-connected distribution tools like Hootsuite, Buffer, Curate, Mailchimp, and Lately.
 You can also connect to many other social media channels and distribution tools using the Zapier integration.

 Also available is the UpContent Public API, which offers developers and tech-minded content marketers direct access to the content discovery and curation tools to use in their own applications or projects.

 - Custom article summaries